joseym/li3_hierarchy/README.md

 1. I plan for this plugin to be able to handle blocks defined and modified from within other blocks, currently it does not support this.
 2. The ability to assign parent (or default) content inside a child

-> Say in the `layouts/default.html.php` page the sidebar block had a header already, currently resetting that block replaces its entire contents.
+> Say in the `layouts/default.html.php` page the sidebar block had a header already.
+Currently resetting that block replaces its entire contents.
 It would be nice if you could tell child blocks to place default content somewhere.
->> Perhaps I do this thru the use of a helper.
+>> Perhaps I'll do this thru the use of a helper.

 ## Collaborate
-As always, I welcome your collaboration to make things "even more betterer", so fork and contribute if you feel the need.
+As always, I welcome your collaboration to make things "even more betterer", so fork and contribute if you feel so inclined.